Kometa-Team/Kometa/docs/defaults/chart/anilist.md

 # Anilist Chart Default Metadata File

-The `- pmm: anilist` Metadata File is used to create collections based on Anilist charts
+The `anilist` Metadata File is used to create collections based on Anilist charts

 Example Collections Created: